Bergen Town Center: Chapel

+Other

 The mall's water feature was a dandelion fountain, a replica of the El Alamein Fountain in Sydney and the twin fountains at the entrance of 1345 Avenue of the Americas on Sixth Avenue in Manhattan.

 Bergen Mall was also the first stop on MCA Records's "The Beautiful You: Celebrating The Good Life Shopping Mall Tour '87" starring teen pop sensation Tiffany as an alternative way to promote her debut album.

 In 1987, the mall was acquired by Simon Property Group, who in turn would later sell the mall to Vornado Realty Trust in 2003.
 Vornado would proceed with plans to convert the mall's format to include high-profile stores, and made changes to the looks of the mall.

 In one of the first changes planned for the mall, Century 21 opened on August 10, 2006, taking 67500 sqft of space in the old Stern's/Macy's building.
 Century 21 occupies the middle two floors of the four-story building (1&2), while Home Goods/Bloomingdale's-The Outlet Store occupy the Lower Level (LL) and Lincoln Tech occupies the 3rd floor (3).

 On November 30, 2006, the Paramus Planning Board approved a series of changes that would bring the mall up to 1500000 sqft at a cost of $171 million.
 The mall was renamed to Bergen Town Center, and was planned to include 872000 sqft of renovated mall retail space and a 167000 sqft freestanding big-box store across Forest Avenue in Maywood, Lowe's which opened in January 2011.
 A total of 4,339 parking spaces, including a five-story parking garage, will be provided.

-New additions in 2009 include Target (Opened March 7, 2009), a Wetzel's Pretzels, Subway, Baskin-Robbins, Dunkin' Donuts, Verizon Wireless, an AT&T store, and a Whole Foods (which opened on August 19, 2009 and signed a lease for 77000 sqft.), Filene's Basement (opened October 28, 2007, since closed and replaced by Home Goods which opened in October 2013.), Lowe's, Nike Factory Store (opened March 7, 2009), Bobby Flay's Bobby's Burger Palace (opened March 31, 2009), and Nordstrom Rack (Opened March 12, 2009).
+New additions in 2009, in addition to Target, included a Wetzel's Pretzels, Subway, Baskin-Robbins, Dunkin' Donuts, Verizon Wireless, an AT&T store, and a Whole Foods (which opened on August 19, 2009 and signed a lease for 77000 sqft.), Filene's Basement (opened October 28, 2007, since closed and replaced by Home Goods which opened in October 2013.), Lowe's, Nike Factory Store (opened March 7, 2009), Bobby Flay's Bobby's Burger Palace (opened March 31, 2009), and Nordstrom Rack (Opened March 12, 2009).
 A Grand Opening Celebration was held on August 25, 2009 to mark the completion of the renovation/expansion.